-The latest Bulletin is now available through the Member Portal at: https://americanpeonysociety.org/member-portal/pages/the-bulletin-online/.
-Enjoy and have a great 2021 bloom season!
-The post Fall 2021; NO. 399 Bulletin first appeared on American Peony Society.
+Fall 2023; No. 407 Bulletin is available for online reading through the Member Portal at: https://americanpeonysociety.org/member-portal/pages/the-bulletin-online/ The post Fall Bulletin 2023; No. 407 first appeared on American Peony Society.

 Kumar, S., A. Malik and V. Hooda.
 2021.
 Drying of flowers: a money-spinning aspect of floriculture industry.
 Journal of Pharmacognosy and Phytochemistry.
 Spring 10(1): 27-31.
 This article from India, summarizes methods used to dry/preserve cut flowers to expand options for businesses already selling fresh cut flowers.
 Dried flower products have been exported from India for […]

 Illieva, I. 2021.
 Names of botanical genera inspired by mythology.
 GSC Biological and Pharmaceutical Sciences Online press.
 14(3)8-18.
 Author, Iliana Illeva, University of Forestry, Sofia, Bulgaria, explored the scientific names of plants and traced those that originated in Greek Mythology.
 Peonies are there, of course.
 The origin refers to the centuries-old use of peony roots […]